sohailsomani/soso-state/README.md

 # soso.state

-`soso.state` is a Python 3.8+ implementation of a general state container pattern.
+`soso.state` is a Python 3.8+ implementation of a general state management pattern.
 Its goals are similar to Redux, but where it differs is that it is designed to perform well by default through the use of little to no copying and a focus on finely grained notifications for any subset of the